-AAA’s August 19 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.63 per gallon.
+AAA Northeast’s October 21 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.49 per gallon.

-The Massachusetts price is two cents higher than the national average for regular unleaded of $2.61.
+Massachusetts’s price is 15 cents below the national average of $2.64.

-A year ago at this time, the average price in Massachusetts was 19 cents higher at $2.82.
+A year ago at this time, the average price in Massachusetts was 31 cents higher at $2.80 per gallon.

 AAA advises motorists to shop around for the best prices in their area, and to make sure they and their passengers buckle up — every time.

 AAA Northeast is a not-for-profit auto club with 64 offices in Rhode Island, Massachusetts, Connecticut, New Jersey, New Hampshire and New York, providing more than 5.7 million local AAA members with travel, insurance, finance, and auto-related services.